deepaksood619/deepaksood619.github.io/docs/knowledge/biology/diseases-tests.md

 There’s not much you can do to treat a cold except wait it out and use OTC medications to help relieve your symptoms.

+### Aphasia

+Aphasia is an inability to comprehend or formulate language because of damage to specific [brain](https://en.m.wikipedia.org/wiki/Brain "Brain") regions.

 ## Links

 [Bacterial vs. Viral Infections: What’s the Difference?](https://www.healthline.com/health/bacterial-vs-viral-infections)